wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### Initialization

-In the same location as the digitizer program, create a new folder named *Input* where you will store the code's required input files.
+In the same location as the digitizer program, create a new folder named *Input* where you will store the code's required input files:
-There are three:
 1. The elevation data to be digitized,
 2. monument/reference coordinate data, and
 3. reference coordinate metadata.